What is muscular dystrophy?

 Is there a genetic test available for muscular dystrophy?

-Yes, there is a genetic test available that screens for muscular dystrophy.
-This test can be used in Golden Retrievers, to look for the specific mutation that can be carried in this breed.
-Genetic testing can be used to identify whether a dog is affected with muscular dystrophy, an asymptomatic carrier of muscular dystrophy, or clear of the mutation.
+Yes, there are genetic tests available that screen for muscular dystrophy in certain breeds.
+This testing can be used to identify whether a dog is affected with muscular dystrophy, an asymptomatic carrier of muscular dystrophy, or clear of the mutation.

-"there is a genetic test available that screens for muscular dystrophy."
+"There are genetic tests available that screen for muscular dystrophy."

-Only females can be asymptomatic carriers of muscle dystrophy.
+Only females can be asymptomatic carriers of the dystrophin-deficient form of muscle dystrophy.
 Asymptomatic carriers have one X chromosome carrying a normal dystrophin gene and one X chromosome carrying an abnormal dystrophin gene.
 Male dogs only carry a single X chromosome, and therefore any male dog carrying an abnormal dystrophin gene will show signs of muscular dystrophy.

 If my dog is diagnosed with muscular dystrophy, what can be done?

 There is no treatment for muscular dystrophy.
 A number of experimental therapies have been studied, including stem cell injections and gene therapy, but these therapies have not been approved for clinical use.
 Steroids may slow the progression of the disease, but the disease remains fatal in most cases.
-As the muscles deteriorate, dogs have increased difficulty obtaining nutrition and experience decreased heart function.
+As the muscles deteriorate, dogs have increased difficulty meeting their nutritional needs and experience reduced heart function.

 When a dog is diagnosed with muscular dystrophy, it is important to take measures to avoid breeding more dogs with muscular dystrophy in the future.
 A dog that is diagnosed with muscular dystrophy should not be bred, even if he does survive to adulthood.
 The mother of an affected dog also should not be bred, as she is likely a carrier of the trait.
 Her carrier status can be confirmed with genetic testing.